MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### How is SCOM Managed Instance (preview) different from running System Center Operations Manager in Azure VMs?

-- SCOM Managed Instance (preview) is native to Azure while running System Center Operations Manager in Azure VMs isn't a native solution.
+- SCOM Managed Instance (preview) is native to Azure, while running System Center Operations Manager in Azure VMs isn't a native solution.
 This means, SCOM Managed Instance (preview) will integrate smoothly with Azure and all of Azure’s updates will be available to SCOM Managed Instance (preview).
-- In terms of ease of deployment, SCOM Managed Instance (preview) is easy to deploy while running VMs in Azure takes possibly months of effort (and requires in depth technical knowledge).
+- In terms of ease of deployment, SCOM Managed Instance (preview) is easy to deploy, while running VMs in Azure takes possibly months of effort (and requires in-depth technical knowledge).
 - SCOM Managed Instance (preview) uses SQL MI as the backend for database management by default.
 - SCOM Managed Instance (preview) comes with built-in scaling, patching features, and integrated reports.